Find out if you're an accountancy service provider who needs to register with HMRC under the Money Laundering

 - Law Society

 If you’re supervised by one of these bodies you do not need to register with HMRC.

 If all your customers are accountancy service providers or banks

 If all your customers are accountancy service providers supervised by HMRC or a professional body, or banks supervised by the FCA you do not need to register so long as:

-- you do not do business directly with the supervised accountancy service providers’ own customers
+- you do not do business directly with the supervised accountancy service providers’ or the banks own customers

-- you’re included in the supervised accountancy service providers’ anti money laundering controls and procedures, suspicious activity reporting, and training programmes
+- you’re included in the supervised accountancy service providers’ or banks anti money laundering controls and procedures, suspicious activity reporting, and training programmes

 - you have a written contract with each of your customers confirming that every aspect of the relationship between you meets all anti money laundering requirements

 You need to meet all these conditions, otherwise you’ll need to register.